tripitakit/pumbaa/README.md

-A test-study for self-hosted MongoDB Node.js (express) server application with a rest crud api for a cross-platform Appcelerator Titanium Alloy mobile-client app.
+A test-study for self-hosted MongoDB Node.js (express) server application with a rest crud api for a cross-platform Appcelerator Titanium Alloy mobile-client app (timon).

 The Appcelerator Titanium Alloy client app project is [timon](https://github.com/tripitakit/timon).